daumling/tiny-imap-filter/README.md

 ### Description

-tiny-imap-filter is a small PHP program that ready a file in PHP INI format and processes the ruls found in that file.
+tiny-imap-filter is a small PHP program that reads a file in PHP INI format and processes the rules found in that file.
 You can define a good set of really simple rules for various email providers, mailboxes and folders.
 The file `imapfilter.php` can be used as a command-line utility or as a Web page.
 The latter lets you debug the rules before actually applying them.

 In case of errors, the program sends an email with a list of the errors.